Permafrost/TundraTN/README.md

       and the queue is suspended, requiring manual intervention is to resolve the queue processing error.
 This flag has no effect when `$ordered?` is `false`, and defaults to `false` if not specifed.
-    * `$retries` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
+    * `$retry.limit` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
 Defaults to 0 (no retries), if not specified.
   * Outputs: